Remote Ontario First Nation in ‘shock’ after third girl kills herself

 Of particular concern, the band said, were worries that other youngsters, who were following first responders around the community, were being exposed to traumatizing circumstances after the discovery of Jenara’s body sparked a frantic search for others at risk.

-Read more: In Northern Ontario, an Indigenous pupil finds hope for success with a coach in her corner

-Jenara’s social media suggests a troubled tween whose postings were often dark.
+Jenara’s father Vernon Roundsky died in 2011, when she was just six years old.
+Her social media suggest a troubled tween whose postings were often dark.

 “Suicide people are just angels that want to go home,” she reposted recently.